Jay vaguely knew Virgil Jango Skyy was speaking, but he couldn’t discern any words. Perhaps the old monk was chanting in Sheridanian.

 “But I believe it with unyielding conviction.”
 Jay shrugged.
 “Martyr me, motherfucker.”

 Jango stood shakily and limped into the motel bathroom.
 Jay heard him mop egg from his face with a towel.
-“You realize,” said Jango as he returned, “that if you really made me Virgil Blue, you’ve doomed me to a terrible fate.
+“You realize,” said Jango as he returned, “if you really made me Virgil Blue you’ve doomed me to a terrible fate.
 The first man, Nemo, cannibalizes every Blue Virgil in their dreams.”

 “You don’t know the half of it,” said Jay.

 “Whatever you think you need to do, do it right.
 Don’t make me regret this!”
 Jango leapt upon Jay with his centipede-knife.
 “I’ll see you in the next eternity!”